Malek Alus

-Malek Alus (ملك الوس, also Romanized as Malek Alūs; also known as Alows and Alūs) is a village in Pishkuh-e Zalaqi Rural District, Besharat District, Aligudarz County, Lorestan Province, Iran.
-At the 2006 census, its population was 24, in 4 families.
+Malek Alus (ملك الوس) (Note: Also romanized as Malek Alūs; also known as Alows and Alūs) is a village in Pishkuh-e Zalaqi Rural District of Zalaqi District (Note: Formerly Besharat District) in Aligudarz County, Lorestan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 24 in four households.
+The following census in 2011 counted 26 people in six households.
+The 2016 census measured the population of the village as below the reporting threshold.